-15.11.2.
+17.12.4.
 MIDI Program Change

-A vehicle for sending a MIDI program change message at project load and/or via a manual Send trigger button.
-The MIDI Channel can be set, all or individual components of a two-byte bank change message can be sent (using CC 0 as the most significant bit [MSB] and/or CC 32 as the least significant bit [LSB]), and an optional Decay, intended to avoid clicks by delaying MIDI message transmission.
+A vehicle for sending a MIDI program change message at project load and/or manually via the Send trigger button.
+The MIDI Channel can be set, and all or individual components of a two-byte bank select message can be sent (using CC 0 as the most significant bit [MSB] and/or CC 32 as the least significant bit [LSB]).